Caye Caulker The Northern Cayes, Belize Travel Guide

 The "Go Slow" motto permeates daily life.
 Simply observing and engaging with the unhurried rhythm of the islanders offers an unique cultural immersion.

 Caye Caulker's nightlife is casual.
 Many bars feature live reggae or acoustic music, especially on weekends.
-The area around The Split is the most active after dark.
+The area around The Split is the most lively after dark.
 Bars generally close by midnight or 1 AM on weekdays.

 A Small limestone coral island off the coast of belize's natural atmosphere helps relaxation and wellness.